mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax_support.md

 - The modified attribute belongs to this `cell` object, i.e. it must be `self.xxx`.
 - The attribute is initialized in Cell's '__init__' function and is of type Parameter.

-When the JIT syntax support level option is 'LAX', can support attribute modification in more situations, see [Support Attribute Setting and Modification] (https://www.mindspore.cn/docs/zh-CN/master/note/static_graph_syntax/static_graph_syntax.html#Support Attribute Setting and Modification).
+When the JIT syntax support level option is 'LAX', can support attribute modification in more situations, see [Support Attribute Setting and Modification] (https://www.mindspore.cn/docs/en/master/note/static_graph_syntax_support.html#supporting-property-setting-and-modification).

 Examples are as follows: